Chart Color Schemes

 Mooroobool faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-Mooroobool's educational qualifications trail regional benchmarks, with 21.8% of residents aged 15+ holding university degrees compared to the national average of 30.4%.
-Bachelor degrees are most common at 16.2%, followed by postgraduate qualifications (3.2%) and graduate diplomas (2.4%).
-Vocational credentials are prominent, with 38.1% of residents aged 15+ holding such qualifications - advanced diplomas at 10.3% and certificates at 27.8%.
-Educational participation is high, with 30.9% of residents currently enrolled in formal education.
+Mooroobool's educational qualifications trail regional benchmarks, with 21.8% of residents aged 15+ holding university degrees compared to 30.4% in Australia.
+This gap indicates potential for educational development and skills enhancement.
+Bachelor degrees are the most common at 16.2%, followed by postgraduate qualifications (3.2%) and graduate diplomas (2.4%).
+Trade and technical skills are prominent, with 38.1% of residents aged 15+ holding vocational credentials – advanced diplomas (10.3%) and certificates (27.8%).

 Frequently Asked Questions - Education